The Complete Uk lawn glossary

 Red Thread

 A fungal disease causing pink or red needle like strands extending from grass leaf tips.
-Affected patches appear bleached or tan with visible pinkish growth.
+Often a sign the lawn needs feeding.

 Robbie's Take